igraph/python-igraph/doc/source/install.rst

 -------------------------------------------
 |igraph|'s Python interface and its dependencies are included in several package management
-systems, including those of the most popular Linux distributions (Arch Linux, Debian and Ubuntu, Fedora, GNU Guix, etc.) as well as some cross-platofrm systems such as NixPkgs or MacPorts.
+systems, including those of the most popular Linux distributions (Arch Linux, Debian and Ubuntu, Fedora, GNU Guix, etc.) as well as some cross-platform systems like NixPkgs or MacPorts.

 .. note:: |igraph| is updated quite often: if you need a more recent version than your